MortenLaugesen/PharmaNews/README.md

       interfering RNA (siRNA) using artificial intelligence.
 As part of the deal, Alnylam will pay $30 million to work with Inceptive Nucleics.
 No specific capability expansion or reduction was stated in the provided source text.
-The deal is expected to leverage AI technology to enhance siRNA design, but limited detail was available in the provided source text regarding how this change is expected to shape the industry. <o:p></o:p></span></p>
+The deal is expected to leverage AI to enhance siRNA design, but limited detail was available in the provided source text regarding how this change is expected to shape the industry. <o:p></o:p></span></p>
       </div>
       <div style='margin-bottom:6.0pt'>
       <p class=MsoNormal><b><span style='font-size:10.0pt;mso-fareast-font-family: